Semiao91/First-website/README.md

-# Brief CV with my work so far
+# Old CV with a statick HTML website frame.